genc-murat/rust-formatter-linter-plus/README.md

-# Rust Formatter and Linter Plus
+# RustCodePro

-**Rust Formatter and Linter Plus** is a comprehensive VS Code extension designed to streamline Rust development.
+**RustCodePro** is a comprehensive VS Code extension designed to streamline Rust development.
 It provides functionalities such as code formatting, linting, testing, checking, and automatic fixing using `cargo fmt`, `cargo clippy`, `cargo test`, `cargo check`, and `cargo fix`.

 ## Features